Litter is unsightly and dropping it is illegal. We take a tough line on litter by enforcing the law against anyone caught spoiling our town.

 Litter on the street

 Certain kinds of businesses are associated with large amounts of litter on the street, particularly takeaways and shops selling food and drink.
-Where such litter is a significant problem Middlesbrough Council can take action by serving a Street Litter Control Notice on the person running the premises.
+Where such litter is a significant problem we'll take action by serving a Street Litter Control Notice on the person running the premises.
 The notice sets rules that all land within 100 metres of the front of the premises must be kept free of litter.

 Failing to comply with a Street Litter Control Notice is an offence, which may result in a maximum fine in court.
 Prosecution can be avoided by paying a fixed penalty fine, which is reduced if paid within 10 days.